vpaklatzis/go-mqtt/docker/README.md

 ## Project Structure

+* `api` folder: The api project spins up an http server using Gin Framework, on port 8080.
+It receives data from the suscriber and persists it to MongoDB.

+* `ble` folder: The ble project scans for BLE signals and parses the data received from the signal.

-* `binds` folder: Holds the mosquitto and rabbit-mq configuration files that are passed in the containers, respectivelly.
+* `binds` folder: Holds the mosquitto and RabbitMQ configuration files that are passed in the containers, respectivelly.

+* `k6` folder: Holds the api performance testing files written in javascript.

-* `consumer` project: The mqtt consumer is developed in go and connects to the mqtt broker host running on localhost and port 1883, via tcp.
-It accepts and prints to the terminal mqtt the messages that are being produced and passed through the broker via the topic/temps of the broker.
+* `subscriber` project: The mqtt subscriber is developed in go and connects to the mqtt broker host running on localhost and port 1883, via tcp.
+It accepts and prints to the terminal mqtt the messages that are being published and passed through the broker via the topic/temps of the broker.

-* `producer` project: The mqtt producer is developed in go and connects to the mqtt broker host running on localhost and port 1883, via tcp.
-It produces mqtt messages, prints them to the terminal and sends them directly to the topic/temps of the broker.
-A delay of 1 second is set, to limit the rate of messages being produced.
-Otherwise, the produces sends and absurd amount of messages.
+* `publisher` project: The mqtt publisher is developed in go and connects to the mqtt broker host running on localhost and port 1883, via tcp.
+It publishes mqtt messages, prints them to the terminal and sends them directly to the /sensor/temp topic of the broker.
+A delay of 1 second is set, to limit the rate of messages being published.

 * `build-linux.sh` file: Compiles the go projects present in the root directory to linux binaries.